Understand the financial aid process

 Note: All student and parent loans are originated through the federal government's Federal Direct Loan program.

-If you will be attending Quinnipiac’s undergraduate programs and are a first-time borrower of federal loans, you are required to complete Entrance Loan Counseling and the Loan Agreement Master Promissory Note (MPN) for your Direct Subsidized/Unsubsidized loan before funds can be disbursed to the university.
+Undergraduate students attending Quinnipiac as a first-time borrower of federal loans are required to complete Entrance Loan Counseling and the Loan Agreement Master Promissory Note (MPN) for their Direct Subsidized/Unsubsidized loan before funds can be disbursed to the university.

 Learn More About Entrance Counseling